nevermined-io/app_docs/docs/tutorials/05-register-webservice.md

 ### 10. Distribute and make some money

 You’re done!
-Go to your dashboard to see your subscription tiers and the web services associated with it.
+Go to your dashboard to get an overview of your Smart Subscription(s) and the web service(s) associated with it.

 ![Publisher dashboard page](../images/tutorials/11_Publisher_Dashboard_no_balance.png)<br/>

 Click on the web service to see more detailed information, including the on-chain provenance info and a Buy Now section.

 You can share this link with anyone interested in buying a subscription to your AI.

 ![New web service details page](../images/tutorials/12_Service_details.png)